 Parents' Guide to Student Tech Use

 Cyber safety is an important parent-child discussion to revisit frequently, from elementary school through high school.
 Experts warn that children are most vulnerable to online dangers while in their own home.
-The following suggestions are drawn from a wide variety of professional sources that may aid you in effectively guiding your child’s use of the iPad and other technology devices.
+The following suggestions are drawn from a wide variety of professional sources that may aid you in effectively guiding your child’s use of the Chromebook and other technology devices.

 In accordance with the School's Acceptable Use Policy, outside of school, parents bear responsibility for the same guidance of Internet use as they exercise with information sources such as television, telephones, radio, movies and other possibly offensive media.
 Parents are responsible for monitoring their student’s use of the School's educational technologies, including school-issued email accounts and the Internet if the student is accessing the School's electronic technologies from home or through other remote location(s).